Part 1 Circular Design - Introduction

 We design with an emphasis on multifunctionality and resource efficiency, reducing costs and carbon footprint.
 Our commitment to Passive House principles enhances comfort and health through energy efficiency.
 Universal Design is a great way of providing the most value in an efficient way as well, expanding the potential occupants and promoting diversity within an empathetic and sustainable architecture.

-Enhancing longevity and durability reduces waste and maintenance costs, promoting sustainability.
+Enhancing resiliency and durability reduces waste and maintenance costs, promoting sustainability.
 Designing for longevity also means considering the project’s place within its context, centering community in the design process and creating projects well-loved by locals and visitors alike for many years to come.

 Adaptability: